 Veggie platters are terrible.
 The vegetables are always dried out and they are usually paired with a thick, creamy dressing.
 Instead of going with a veggie platter, make your own!
 Pair it with a little bit of hummus or peanut butter to give your veggie-loving friends a good snack option.
 Simply purchase fresh carrots, celery, maybe some broccoli, and even leaves of kale.
 Arrange and pair with a simple hummus.
 For an additional twist, match the colors of your veggie platter to the famous colors of your favorite sports team!

 Guacamole has a distinct taste and a wonderful, creamy dipping texture.
 One way to put a fresh spin on the tortilla chip companion is to fire it up with some jalapenos and a little bit of chilli powder.
 A good rule of thumb is to use the seeds from half a jalapeno and a teaspoon of chili powder for each avocado that you put into the dip.

 Cold Appetizers On A Stick

 Cold appetizers on a stick can make for a delicious finger food for a game.
-Plus, skewers are undeniably cute and a wonderful treat for people to hold onto.
-Also, this is a snack that can be eaten in cold weather while wearing your favorite team’s gloves without even getting sauce on your clothing!
+Plus, skewers are undeniably cute and a wonderful treat for people to hold onto, without getting any on your gloves or clothing!

 Elotes (Mexican Street Corn)